Conn Findlay, 4-time Olympic medalist, dies at 90

 Findlay won gold medals in the coxed pair rowing event at the 1956 Melbourne and 1964 Tokyo Olympics, and a bronze in the event at the 1960 Rome Games.
 At Montreal in 1976, he competed in sailing and earned a bronze medal in the tempest two-man keelboat class event, crewing for Dennis Conner.

-“Conn always raced from behind, tracking the leaders and rowing them down by the finish line,” said Ed Kent, who teamed with Findlay at the 1960 and ‘64 Games.
+“Conn always raced from behind, tracking the leaders and rowing them down by the finish line,” Ed Kent, who teamed with Findlay at the 1960 and ‘64 Games, wrote in an online tribute.
 “Though competitors knew this and dreaded his finishing assaults, Conn once told me, ‘I never reached the halfway point in a race without serious doubts that I could finish.’”

 Findlay was part of the winning America’s Cup crews in 1974 and 1977.
 The second victory in sailing’s marquee regatta included Ted Turner as the skipper of the yacht Courageous.